LYU LAB

 Bianca Estores

-I am currently a second year undergraduate student pursuing a major in Cell Biology and Neuroscience as well as a minor in Cognitive Science.
-I joined the Lyu Lab in Fall 2023 with hopes of gaining research experience while learning more about cognitive behaviors and complex brain systems in smaller species such as Drosophila to get a better understanding of the human brain.
-On my free time, I enjoy doing physical activities such as lifting, climbing, and sports, as well as doing more leisurely activities such as singing, playing the guitar, gaming, and making arts.
+I am a rising fourth year undergraduate student pursuing a major in Cell Biology and Neuroscience as well as a minor in Cognitive Science.
+I joined the Lyu Lab in Fall 2023 with hopes of learning more about cognitive behaviors and complex brain systems in smaller species such as Drosophila to get a better understanding of the human brain.
+During my free time, I enjoy doing physical activities such as lifting, climbing, and sports, as well as doing more leisurely activities such as singing, playing the guitar, gaming, and making arts.

 Alumni